Candice Lin

 Candice Lin (born 1979) is an American interdisciplinary artist who works in installation, sculpture, drawing, ceramics, and video.
 Her work is multi-sensorial and often includes living and organic materials and processes.

 Lin lives and works in Los Angeles, California.
-She is co-founder and co-director of the artist-run collective and space Monte Vista Projects and is an associate professor in the Department of Art at the UCLA School of Arts and Architecture.
+She is co-founder and co-director of the artist-run collective and space Monte Vista Projects and is an associate professor in ceramics in the Department of Art at the UCLA School of Arts and Architecture.

 Early life

 Lin was born in Concord, Massachusetts in 1979.
 She graduated from Brown University in 2001, where she received a dual BA in Visual Arts and Art Semiotics.
 She then attended and graduated from San Francisco Art Institute in 2004, where she received an MFA in New Genres.

 Work

 Lin is known for her ethnographic approach to art-making alongside crude fantasy scenes.
 A strong interest in the history of slavery and the cultural implications of colonialism informs her work.
 The post-colonial critique behind Lin's work can be seen in her piece, Dildos (Corn Hill, Queen Victoria, Bird in Space) (2012) first shown at a solo show at Francois Ghebaly Gallery.
 Here, dildos encased in bell jars are made from molds of corn and are either pink, white, or black—hyperbolic "skin tones."

 The list of materials in Lin's work is extensive.
 One piece, as described by art critic Michael Ned Holte, includes "cochineal (a prized red dye made from crushed insects), poppy seeds, metal castings, water, tea, sugar, a copper still, a hot plate, ceramic vessels, a mortar and pestle, mud from the Thames, and something called a 'microbial mud battery.'"
 These materials often are multi-sensorial and intangible.
 In 2017, Lin collaborated with artist Patrick Staff to create the piece Hormonal Fog, a smoke machine that pumped testosterone-lowering, plant-based tinctures into the gallery space.

 Lin uses a variety of fluids, like tea, collected and distilled urine, and moisture.
 These fluids, as Holte suggests, "perform a 'wet potential' to seep into and erode the stabilizing forces and categorical imperatives that define a colonialist imaginary, one that shamefully continues into the present."

 Recently, Lin has been characterized as one of the most radical artists in terms of the deconstruction of androcentric images of the female body.
 Lin's work often "resist the sovereignty of the [masculine] eye" and exposes "the violence of the gyneco-scopic regime" that "cuts the [female] body into pieces, making visual, anatomical, and aesthetic cuts to produce territories or genital organs.
 These chunks of the body are recodified as synecdoches (that is, the part represents the whole: woman is represented by a piece of herself, genitals represent gender, etc.)"